kayardi/jojo/index.md

 ---

 # Exercise 09: Data Analysis for Continuous Improvement
-The following information was analyzed from a
+The following information was analyzed from a collection of data and
 <!-- This is a comment.
 Below, you'll see code for inserting an image.
 To make this image appear, update <custom-path>.
 To add an image, save it inside the imgs folder of this repository. -->
 <img src="<custom-path>/static/imgs/logo.png" alt="Image of Comp110 rainbow logo. "  width="500"/>